yandex-cloud/docs/en/_includes/ymq-name.md

-The name may contain lowercase Latin letters, numbers, and underscores.
-Name for a FIFO queue must end with `.fifo` suffix.
-The maximum length of the name is 80 characters.
+The name may contain lowercase Latin letters, numbers, hyphens, and underscores.
+The name of a FIFO queue must end with the `.fifo` suffix.
+The name can't be longer than 80 characters.